 Jerry L. Phillips is Director of the Excel Science Center and Professor Attendant of Chemistry & Biochemistry at University of Colorado in Colorado Springs.
 He earned his B.A. in Chemistry from the University of Colorado at Boulder and his Ph.D. in Biochemistry from Colorado State University, Ft.
 Collins, CO.
 He then was a postdoctoral fellow of the American Cancer Society at the McArdle Cancer Research Laboratory (University of Wisconsin, Madison, WI).
 Dr. Phillips began his academic career at the University of Texas at San Antonio.
 He later moved to the University of Texas Health Science Center in San Antonio, Department of Medicine, Division of Oncology, where he was also Senior Scientist and Director of the Phase I Drug Development Laboratory at the Cancer Therapy and Research Center.
 Phillips then moved to

-Cindy Russell, M.D. is a plastic surgeon practicing in Mountain View, California.
+Cindy Russell, M.D., Executive Director of Physicians for Safe Technology, is a plastic surgeon practicing in Mountain View, California.
 She completed her residency training at Stanford University Medical Center.
 Treating breast cancer patients and witnessing the epidemic of breast cancer over the last 30 years, she became interested in public health and the root causes of chronic illness along with prevention strategies.
 Dr. Russell has been Chair of the Santa Clara County Medical Association (SCCMA/MCMS) Environmental Health Committee since 1995 and has been VP of Community Health for the SCCMA/MCMS since 2010.
 During that time she has authored many policy resolutions related to reducing environmental toxins at the California Medical Association House of Delegates.
 In 2001 she led the effort to pass the Santa Clara County Integrated Pest Management ordinance to reduce pesticide exposure on County property.
 She remains on the SCCIPM Task Force.

 Cindy Sage, M.A. is an environmental sciences consultant and researcher on electromagnetic fields and radiofrequency radiation.
 She is a founder of the international BioInitiative Working Group, and the co-editor and principal author of the BioInitiative Reports (2007 and 2012).
 Ms. Sage has provided expert testimony and scientific briefings on non-ionizing radiation to the European Environmental Agency (Denmark), the European Commission (Brussels), UK Health Protection Agency, UK Children with Leukemia registered charity, and various international health agencies, US Department of Justice, Federal Communications Commission, US Food and Drug Administration, public utilities commissions, US Green Building Council, state legislative committees, and numerous state and municipal agencies and commissions.
 She co-authored the 2010 Seletun (Norway) Scientific Consensus Statement on Wireless RFR Risks.
 In 2002, she worked with the California Department of Education on